gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Note that the generator yields these batches indefinitely: it loops endlessly over the images in the target folder.
 For this reason, you need to break the iteration loop at some point.

+Let's fit the model to the data using the generator.
+You do so using the *fit_generator* method, the equivalent of *fit* for data generators like this one.
+It expects as its first argument a Python generator that will yield batches of inputs and targets indefinitely, like this one does.
+Because the data is being generated endlessly, the Keras model needs to know how many samples to draw from the generator before declaring an epoch over.
+This is the role of the *steps_per_epoch* argument: after having drawn
+*steps_per_epoch* batches from the generator - that is, after having f run for *steps_per_epoch* gradient descent steps - the fitting process will go to the next epoch.